Forfeiture of Civil Assets in Pennsylvania

 Taking people’s money is one of the biggest examples of our government overreaching.
 It’s perfectly legal for someone to keep large amounts of money in their houses, cars, and wallets.
 You can bury a million dollars in jars in your backyard, if you wish, or store $100,000 in a self-storage unit.
 It’s your money to do with as you please.
 However, the government often leaps to the conclusion that your large amount of cash came from drug deals.
 Sometimes there isn’t even evidence to back the claims up, only suspicion and conjecture.You can Fight Back

 It’s vital to your success that you don’t try to fight this kind of case on your own.
 Any missed deadline, unintentional move, or failure to specifically plead, even when you have the best of intentions, can result in the loss of your case—and your property.
 For the best outcome, you need an experienced attorney who understands the laws regarding Civil Asset Forfeiture.

 When you’re facing the loss of your assets, you need a skilled lawyer with the determination to win your case.
 Sean Logue and his associates will walk you through the entire process.
 They are experienced and aggressive, with a winning record.

 If you or a loved one are facing the loss of assets in or around the city of Pittsburgh, you will need an experienced criminal defense attorney.
 The Logue Criminal Defense team serves Pittsburgh, PA, and the surrounding areas, including West Virginia and Ohio.
-To get in touch and schedule a free initial consultation with an experienced Pittsburgh Criminal Defense lawyer from Logue Law, call us today at 1-844-PITT-DUI or (412) 389-0805.
+If you’d like to schedule a free initial consultation with a knowledgeable Pittsburgh Criminal Defense lawyer from Logue Law Group, call us now at 1-844-PITT-DUI or (412) 389-0805.
 Or, you can contact us online.

 Don’t wait to call!
 The longer you wait to hire an attorney, the more difficult it becomes for him or her to get a good outcome for you and your case.
 Call today!